AndrewBudziszek/bitcoin-ticker-esp32/README.md

 # Bitcoin Ticker
+***NOT FOR COMMERCIAL USE***
+Please reach out to me if you'd like to use it commercially.
+I am willing to come to an agreement.

 Bitcoin Ticker is Arduino code for ESP32 boards.
 This ticker displays the price of Bitcoin/USD and idicates whether the crypto currency went up or down.
 The price data comes from the CoinMarketCap API.

 (FYI - there are affliliate links here to hardware you might need.)